-Revenues increased by approximately \$9.4 million to a total of approximately \$17.6 million for the year ended December 31, 2007 from approximately \$8.2 million for the year ended December 31, 2006, representing an increase of 115%.
-This increase was due to increased microdisplay demand and increased production capabilities.
-Contract revenue increased approximately \$1.2 million while our product revenue increased approximately \$8.2 million.
-Average price per unit for microdisplays was \$371 in 2007 and \$386 in 2006.
+Revenues increased by approximately \$1.1 million to a total of approximately \$18.7 million for the year ended December 31, 2008 from approximately \$17.6 million for the year ended December 31, 2007, representing an increase of 7%.
+This increase was primarily due to increased contract revenue from research and development projects.
+Our contract revenue increased approximately \$1.6 million while our product revenue decreased approximately \$0.5 million.